lacker/coinkit/testnet/README.md

 Estimated cost for keeping one miner running using these instructions:
 * n1-standard-1 for the app servers is $25 a month
 * db-f1-micro for the database is $8 a month
-* 100 GB of storage is another $9 a month
+* 100 GB of database storage is another $9 a month
+* Load balancing is $18 a month

 ### 1. Set up a GCP account and install the Cloud Tools